Understanding the Web Push API

 Web push notifications are a great way to stay in touch with your customers without asking them to download another app.
+Built on the web platform, this technology enables push notifications across different browsers and frameworks.
 While they’re much more time- and budget-friendly than native apps, you still need technical know-how to send notifications to subscribers’ devices.

-They require multiple components, but push notifications just aren’t possible without the web push API.
-In this article, we’ll explain how the web push API works and the steps to set up a web push API for your website.
+They require multiple components, but push notifications just aren't possible without the web push API.
+A push server acts as the backend component responsible for managing push subscription endpoints and delivering push messages to clients.
+In this article, we'll explain how the web push API works and the steps to set up a web push API for your website.

 What Is the Web Push API?